-We have developed an Android app which can monitor the time a user spends on smart phone, the apps used and other statistics such as the GPS/location and number of unlocks.
-It also allows a researcher to monitor the usage and send interactive messages in real-time or at a predefined times, e.g. once the user is at home or once the user has checked the phone for more than 20 of times while on the move in less than 5 min, etc.
+We have developed an Android app which can monitor the time a user spends on smartphone, the apps used and other statistics such as the GPS/location and the number of unlocks.
+It also allows a researcher to monitor the usage and send interactive messages in real-time or at predefined times, e.g. once the user is at home or once the user has checked the phone for more than 20 of times while on the move in less than 5 min, etc.

 B-SmartAware can be also used to persuade drivers to reduce or, preferably, stop checking smartphone while driving.
 While this is illegal in certain countries, it is still allowed, but obviously not recommended, in others.

-The app, B-SmartAware is ready now to install from Google Play: If you are interested in the full description and using the app and its research platform and toolkit, please email me.
-The app will require a code which we should issue to you and an access to the web platfrom to see the usage and send interactive messages and get feedback from the user of the app.
+The app, B-SmartAware is ready now to install from Google Play.
+It is not for public use and meant only for our research purposes.
+If you are interested in the full description and using the app and its research platform and toolkit, please email me.
+The app will require a code which we should issue to you and an access to the web platform to see the usage and send interactive messages and get feedback from the user of the app.

 For more information about the project, please visit: https://research.bournemouth.ac.uk/project/dar/